 Skip to content

-Gateway API Support
+Gateway API

 Prerequisites

-Before using Gateway API support, ensure:
+Before using Gateway API mode, please ensure:

 1. Gateway API CRDs are installed in your cluster (Required CRDs: GatewayClass, Gateway, TLSRoute)

-• TLS protocol with Passthrough mode
+• Use TLS protocol with Passthrough mode

 4. Gateway controller is running (e.g., Envoy Gateway, Istio Gateway, etc.)